International Business Program

 - International business majors must complete a total of 12 semester hours of world language study:

 For French, German, or Spanish, the 12 hours must be at the 200 level or above.
-It is recommended that students concentrate on the best proficiency possible in one world language, but it is possible to take 9 hours in one language and 3 hours in another.
+It is recommended that students concentrate on the best proficiency possible in one world language, but it is possible to take 9 hours in one language and 3 hours in another (at the 200 level or above).
 Those students who have previously studied a world language must take the placement test given by the Department of World Languages and Cultures.
 Students who place at the 300-level should consult with the chair of the Department of World Languages and Cultures to determine the best sequence of courses for them.
 These students will have the opportunity to take several of their required courses in specially designed courses such as Commercial Language, Introduction to Translation, Civilization and Culture, Spanish Interpretation, Everyday and Idiomatic French, and so on.
 International business majors especially interested in achieving an advanced level of oral proficiency in a world language are encouraged to spend a summer, a semester, or a year studying abroad.

 For Portuguese, Russian, Hindi, or Mandarin, the 12 hours may be at the 100 level or above, but all credits must be earned in a single language.